Chief Executive Officer

 She was previously with Salesforce.com Foundation where she managed the company’s philanthropic and employee volunteering programmes in the Asia-Pacific region.
 Prior to that, Joyce was with National Volunteer & Philanthropy Centre (NVPC) developing initiatives that promote volunteerism and philanthropy within corporations, community groups and non-profits.

-Joyce graduated from the National University of Singapore with a BA Second Class (Upper) Honours degree in Southeast Asian Studies and English Literature.
+Joyce graduated from the National University of Singapore with a Bachelor of Arts Second Class (Upper) Honours degree in Southeast Asian Studies and English Literature.
+Date joined: 10 March 2009

 Yuen Yee Foong